 The authors of the Great Books contributed their thoughts to the “Great Conversation” through analyzing the thinking of their contemporaries and those that preceded them.
 Although the authors of the Great Books wrote in an historical context about issues pertinent to their time and culture, much of what they espoused has profound relevance today.
 The Gutenberg College faculty’s background in biblical exegesis has convinced them that no writing can be fully understood without a sound knowledge of the cultural background and the history of the times in which a work was written.
 As with any conversation, one cannot easily jump into the middle and make sense of the discussion; one needs to know the whole course of the exchange.
 Each thinker is responding to the issues generated by the time in which he lived, and one needs to know what questions the author is addressing in order to understand his contribution.
 Therefore, the education at Gutenberg places considerable emphasis on the acquisition of a good understanding of the flow of history in Western culture.

-The four-year curriculum divides into two two-year segments.
-The first two years acquaint the student with the historical context and the main themes of the Great Conversation, while emphasizing the development of reading, writing, and thinking skills.
-Students read works or portions of works by many different authors.
-In their third and fourth years, students use the skills and knowledge they gain in their first two years to work more independently and to examine complete works by some of the more important authors of our intellectual tradition.
+The four-year curriculum is divided in half at the two-year mark.
+In years 1-2, the student gets acquainted with the historical context and the main themes of the Great Conversation, while emphasizing the development of reading, writing, and thinking skills.
+In years 3-4, students use the skills and knowledge they cultivate in years 1-2 to work more independently and to examine complete works by some of the more important authors of our intellectual tradition.
 Below is a list of some authors and works read in the curriculum.

 Western Civilization (WCIV 101-203)

-This survey course, at the heart of the curriculum for the first two years, introduces students to significant ideas that have surfaced in the history of Western culture.
+This survey course, at the heart of the curriculum for the years 1-2, introduces students to significant ideas that have surfaced in the history of Western culture.
 The survey begins in the ancient Near East and ends with the present.
 It incorporates a wide spectrum of disciplines—history, art history, philosophy, literature, political science, economics, theology, science, and sociology.

 At the beginning of each week, tutors pose a main question and a series of related questions that deal with some significant development in Western culture.
 (Sample questions from the Western Civilization syllabus are listed below.)
 All of a week’s activities within the Survey of Western Civilization are designed to help students answer these questions.
 In two-hour sessions on Monday and Wednesday, tutors and students discuss a reading selection from the Great Books.
 On Tuesday, a tutor presents a one-hour lecture.
 During the week, students read 50 to 100 pages of background material pertaining to the historical setting and other aspects of the week’s question.
 Finally, for two to three hours on Friday, students and tutors meet to discuss the week’s questions.
 Both students and faculty look forward to the interesting, free-flowing, and fun Friday discussions.